uoy-research/CellPhe-data-pipeline/README.md

 # Running the Pipeline

+There are several steps involved in running the pipeline, which will be discussed in turn:

   - Creating an Experiment folder (if needed)
   - Identifying the timelapse
   - Creating a config file for the run